Trusttobitcoin/BitcoinFeeNotifier/README.md

    - Create a new Windows Forms App (.NET Framework) project in VB.NET.

 2. **Add the Provided Script**:
-   - Replace the content of the auto-generated `Form1.vb` with the provided `BitcoinFeeNotifier.vb` script.
+   - Replace the content of the auto-generated `Form1.vb` with the provided `Form1.vb` script.

 3. **Install Required NuGet Package**:
    - Right-click on your project in the Solution Explorer.